GoogleCloudPlatform/cloud-bigtable-examples/python/thrift/README.md

 # Cloud Bigtable Python Thrift Examples

-This example demonstrates how to use the HBase client to serve as a REST Gateway to Cloud Bigtable.
+This example demonstrates how to use the HBase client to serve as a Thrift Gateway to Cloud Bigtable.
 They involve two steps: first installing and configuring an HBase client to serve as the [Apache Thrift] (https://thrift.apache.org/) gateway, and second installing and configuring a Thrift client.
 In this example, we use a Python Thrift client configured on a